robnijssen/Robot-With-Character/README.md

 This package contains the state machine structure in python files, launch files for launching them, and some handy things like a gripper check and an file creator to record new animations.

+For the history of this repository, see Nic-ws.

 ## Dependencies:

 ` cd ~/<your catkin workspace>/src/ `